awesomerank/awesomerank.github.io/lists/stoeffel/awesome-fp-js.md

 * [eslint-plugin-fp ★224](jfmengels/eslint-plugin-fp) - ESLint rules for functional programming
 * [eslint-config-cleanjs ★896](bodil/eslint-config-cleanjs) - An eslint config which reduces JS to a pure functional language
+* [4.5 ★12](TylorS/4.5) – A functional assertions library.
+If you prefer functional style APIs and practices in JavaScript, this library aims to solve this with functionally-oriented assertions that are lazy and monadic.
+* [hm-def ★10](xodio/hm-def) – Runtime type checking for JS with Hindley Milner signatures.

 ## Resources